It is common to have questions and we are happy to get you answers. Contact us if you have a question not answered here.

 - Total coverage of at least $100,000

-- Deductible of $500 or less.
+- Deductible of $500 or less

 Yes.
 If your dependents have a valid J-2 DS-2019 then they also need valid health insurance, even if they are not in the United States.
 If your dependents return home early and will not return during your J-1 program we can end their DS-2019s.
 Only after the DS-2019 is ended can the health insurance be canceled for your family members.

 Apple Health (Medicaid) is designed for Washington state permanent residents and U.S. citizens.
-To sign up for Apple Health you sign an attestation stating that you plan to remain in Washington long term, which can contradict with your J-1 nonimmigrant status.
+To sign up for Apple Health you sign an attestation stating that you plan to remain in Washington long term, which can conflict with your J-1 nonimmigrant status.
 Although you may be eligible for this plan, note that it does not meet the J-1 health insurance requirements.
 Therefore, you still must provide a valid health insurance plan to maintain J-1/J-2 status.

 You are automatically added to a mailing list for the Briefing when you arrive and check in.
 You will be emailed the date and time for the next J-1 Briefing after your records are validated.
 If you do not attend the first 2 sessions after your arrival, then your host supervisor and/or department chair or director may be contacted by ISSS.

-You need a Social Security Number only if you will be paid by WSU.
-You can still apply for a driver’s license and checking account at a bank without a Social Security Number.
+You need a Social Security number only if you will be paid by WSU.
+You can still apply for a driver’s license and checking account at a bank without a Social Security number.
 However, you will not be able to apply for a credit card or open an account at a credit union.

-Your dependent needs a Social Security Number only if they have work authorization (an EAD card) and a paying job.
-If you need to apply for a tax credit or benefit for your dependent(s) and they do not have a Social Security Number, they can apply for an ITIN instead.
+Your dependent needs a Social Security number only if they have work authorization (an EAD card) and a paying job.
+If you need to apply for a tax credit or benefit for your dependent(s) and they do not have a Social Security number, they can apply for an ITIN instead.

-ISSS provides basic information and a tax software each March for international students and scholars.
+ISSS provides basic information and tax software each March for international students and scholars.
 The tax software can be used by any international scholar who is considered a nonresident for tax purposes.
 However, no one in ISSS is a tax specialist, so we cannot advise on preparing tax documents.
-Payroll Services can answer basic questions about W-2 and other forms prepared by the University and sent to its employees but also cannot advise on completing your yearly tax forms for the Internal Revenue Service (IRS).
+Payroll Services can answer basic questions about W-2 and other forms prepared by the university and sent to its employees but also cannot advise on completing your yearly tax forms for the Internal Revenue Service (IRS).